huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 * Set default request/limit for compute resources in a namespace and automatically inject them to Containers at runtime.

-### Create Namespace
+### Set LimitRange

 Create a Namespace `default-cpu-example` for demo.
 ```
 kubectl create namespace default-cpu-example
 ```

-### Set LimitRange

-Create LimitRange by below yaml file to define range of CPU Request and CPU Limit for a Container.
+Create LimitRange `cpu-limit-range` to define range of CPU Request and CPU Limit for a Container.
 After apply LimitRange resource, the CPU limitation will affect all new created Pods.
 ```
-cat > cpu-limitrange.yaml << EOF
+kubectl apply -f - << EOF
 apiVersion: v1
 kind: LimitRange
 metadata: